sara-nl/singularity-course/run-singularity-cartesius.md

 ### <a name="cartesius-env"></a> 2.
 Get familiar with the login node

-Familiarize yourself with your environment :
+* Familiarize yourself with your environment:

  ```sh
  pwd